minio/docs/source/operations/concepts/architecture.rst

       Each MinIO host in this pool has matching compute, storage, and network configurations

-MinIO provides best performance when using direct-attached storage (DAS), such as NVMe or SSD drives attached to a PCI-E controller board on the host machine.
+MinIO provides best performance when using locally-attached storage, such as NVMe or SSD drives attached to a PCI-E controller board on the host machine.
    Storage controllers should present XFS-formatted drives in "Just a Bunch of Drives" (JBOD) configurations with no RAID, pooling, or other hardware/software resiliency layers.
    MinIO recommends against caching, either at the drive or the controller layer.
    Either type of caching can cause :abbr:`I/O (Input / Output)` spikes as the cache fills and clears, resulting in unpredictable performance.